Skip to content

 Getting the release approved by Eclipse

 Log in to the PMI.
 Under the "Releases" section (right hand side under "Committer Tools"), click on "Create a new release" and fill in the fields.
 Note that we typically have a major.minor naming scheme, so for the release name, make sure it's 2 numbers (i.e. don't add a .0 patch number).
-If it has been more than one year since the last release, a review is required, so the release date should be set at least 8 days later than today.
-In this case, you will also need to do "Generate IP log" for the release.
+If it has been more than one year since the last review, a new review is required, so the release date should be set at least 8 days later than today.

 On the release, go to "Edit".
 At a minimum, you should ensure "The Basics" section is filled in and correct.
-For "IP Due Dilligence Type", select Type A if you're unsure.
-The hit "Save".
-When you're happy with it, and it has been more than a year since the last release, you need to submit the release for review.
+When you're happy with it, and it has been more than a year since the last review, you need to submit the release for review.

 Updating Orbit repos